AANAPISI

 • Kathy Yelick (she/her), Vice Chancellor of Research

-AANAPISI Leadership & Coordinating Committee
+AANAPISI Grant Leadership & Coordinating Committee

 • Andrew Eppig (he/him), Director of Equity Data Initiatives